tallguyjenks/DevLog/DevLog/p.doing.homelab.services.truenas.configuration.md

 [[n.link-aggregation]] / [[n.protocol.lacp]]

-in the console follow the prompts to add all current interfaces to a lagg using the loadbalancer configuration
+in the console follow the prompts to add all current interfaces to a lagg using the loadbalance configuration, Then configure the aggregation for [[n.protocol.dhcp]]

+Now the web console should be available at a listed IP Address